tschutter/tschutter.github.io/pages/2018-bikepack-of-the-ct.rst

 pole.
 She was hiking from Durango to Breckenridge or further if the weather holds.

-Pellet snow and rain 1 mile before first pass.
+Endured pellet snow and rain 1 mile before first the pass.

 Met older guy returning from an out and back.
 Doing the CT in pieces and he wants to finish before he is 70.
 Had 1.5 years left.
 His wife